ckeditor/ckeditor5/docs/getting-started/integrations-cdn/react-default-cdn.md

 The `useCKEditorCloud` hook is responsible for returning information that:

-* CKEditor is still being downloaded from the CDN with status = "loading".
+* The editor is still downloading from the CDN with the `status = "loading"`.
-* An error occurred during the download when status = "error", then further information is returned in the error field.
+* An error occurred during the download when `status = "error"`.
+Further information is in the error field.
-* Returning the editor in the data field and its dependencies when status = "success".
+* About the editor in the data field and its dependencies when `status = "success"`.

 Use the `<CKEditor>` component inside your project.
-The below example shows how to use the component with the open-source plugins.
+The below example shows how to use it with the open-source plugins.

 ```js
 import React from "react";